Choosing a DAM for Higher Education: 5 Key Tips

-Sitting through a demo will not only give you a sense of the product, but will also give you a sense of the company that will be on the other end of your new tech solution.
-This is the group that will be there when you need additional services, when a new group of users needs training and when you need help with your metadata structure.
-Not only will a demo allow you to get a sense of the product itself, it will also help determine whether the company and its style of customer service is a fit for your organization.
+Sitting through a demo will not only give you a sense of the product but will also give you a sense of the company that will be on the other end of your new tech solution.
+This is the group that will be there when you need additional services when a new group of users needs training, and when you need help with your metadata structure.
+Not only will a demo allow you to get a sense of the product itself, but it will also help determine whether the company and its style of customer service is a fit for your organization.

-In higher education, where connecting with future students depends on making deep and lasting connections, each and every marketing, advertising and outreach campaign has to get it right.
-By taking the time to implement a well thought out DAM solution, your organization can keep your brand consistent across campus campaigns and ensure your audience only comes into contact with approved and up-to-date visual products.
+In higher education, where securing future students depends on making deep and lasting connections, each and every marketing, advertising, and outreach campaign has to get it right.
+By taking the time to implement a well-thought-out DAM solution, your organization can keep your brand consistent across campus campaigns and ensure your audience only comes into contact with approved and up-to-date visual products.